juliendoutre/itr/README.md

 ## Repository organization

-The exercices guide the development of functions and classes to manage the real-time execution of tasks on a Linux platform.
+These exercises guide the development of functions and classes to manage the real-time execution of tasks on a Linux platform.

 In this repository we gathered them in a static library called `itr`.
 It is used by several example programs that can be compiled and run to demonstrate the lib features.